-IIA Objectives Option 1 - Preferred Proposed Submission Policy Option 2 - To have a general policy that requires development proposals to undertake a preliminary risk assessment and that will permit development only if it can be demonstrated that the site is suitable.
+IIA Objectives Option 1 - Preferred Policy Local Plan for Adoption Option 2 - proposals that will per general policy that requires development o undertake a preliminary risk assessment and rmit development only if it can be demonstrated a is suitable.
 To have no policy and rely on national policy Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation dealt with effectively and will therefore have some minor positive effects on this objective. statutory consultees, such as EA or Environmental Health, raise concerns or there is known contamination.
 This policy option does not take the precautionary approach.
-9. Land Use and Soils √ √ This policy approach will have significant positive effects on this objective.
+9. Land Use and Soils This policy approach will have significant positive effects on this objective.
 It will ensure that development proposals in areas of contamination are fully investigated and remediated.
 0 This policy approach will see a continuation of trend.
 Developments proposal are only likely to investigate contamination where statutory consultees, such as EA or Environmental Health, raise concerns or there is known contamination.
 This policy option does not take the precautionary approach 10.
 Waste 0 This policy approach will not have an impact upon the sustainability objective being appraised.
 0 This policy approach will not have an impact upon the sustainability objective being appraised.
 11. Climate Change Effects and Energy 0 This policy approach will not have an impact upon the sustainability objective being appraised.
 0 This policy approach will not have an impact upon the sustainability objective being appraised.
 12. Climate Change Adaptation and Flood Risk 0 This policy approach will not have an impact upon the sustainability objective being appraised.
 0 This policy approach will not have an impact upon the sustainability objective being appraised.
 13. Transport and Accessibility 0 This policy approach will not have an impact upon the sustainability objective being appraised.
 0 This policy approach will not have an impact upon the sustainability objective being appraised.
 14. Employment 0 This policy approach will not have an impact upon the sustainability objective being appraised.
 0 This policy approach will not have an impact upon the sustainability objective being appraised.

-IIA Objectives Option 1 - Preferred Proposed Submission Policy Option 2 - proposals that will per general policy that requires development o undertake a preliminary risk assessment and mit development only if it can be demonstrated is suitable.
+IIA Objectives To have a Preferred Policy Local Plan for Adoption general policy that requires development o undertake a preliminary risk assessment and Option 2 - To have no policy and rely on national policy that will per rmit development only if it can be demonstrated as is suitable.
 Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation 15.
 Local Economy 0 This policy approach will not have an impact upon the sustainability objective being appraised.
 0 This policy approach will not have an impact upon the sustainability objective being appraised.
-Summary of Significant Effects Significant positive effects are predicted in relation to: • Obj.
-9 Land use and soils (✓✓) No significant effects are predicted.
+Summary of Significant Effects positive effects are predicted in relation to: and use and soils (✓✓) No significa nt effects are predicted.